 First published in 1961, the Fantastic Four are a family of scientists turned superheroes after a mission in space leaves them with amazing powers.
 Conceived to compete against rival publisher DC’s best-selling Justice League of America, The Fantastic Four was both the first superhero comic under Marvel as well as Stan Lee’s final attempt at comics before retirement.

 The success of The Fantastic Four was a boon to Marvel, and Lee stayed on to write more stories with Jack Kirby and Steve Ditko, eventually leading to The X-Men, The Avengers, and The Amazing Spider-Man.
 The rest is history.

 Although the Fantastic Four are among the most important heroes in the Marvel Universe — next to the Avengers and the X-Men — previous film adaptations have failed to capture the audience’s imagination in the same way the MCU has.
 The 2005 film spawned a fun but forgettable 2007 sequel, Fantastic Four: Rise of the Silver Surfer.
 A darker 2015 reboot by Josh Trank, which Fox hoped to inhabit the same continuity of its X-Men series, was a massive summer bomb.

 The Fantastic Four also took a backseat in the comic book universe.
 The long-running series ended in 2015, which freed up Marvel publishing to emphasize characters which Marvel Studios held the film and TV rights.
 At the time, there was a massive emphasis on Inhumans, which was to become a major movie before it was reshuffled into an ABC series.
 It was canceled after one season.

-Fantastic Four is rumored to release in 2022 from Marvel Studios.
+Fantastic Four is slated to release in the future from Marvel Studios.